US STOCKS-Wall St ends flat; S&P 500 snaps 3-day losing streak

 The Dow Jones transportation average ended down 0.3 percent, just shy of correction territory, which would be a drop of 10 percent from its Dec.
 29, 2014, record close of 9,217.44.

-Shares of Procter & Gamble climbed 1.5 percent to $78.90, leading gains in the staples sector, after Reuters, citing people familiar with the matter, reported late Monday that Henkel & Co and Coty Inc made binding offers to buy separate parts of Procter & Gamble Co's beauty businesses.
+Data on Tuesday showed that U.S. job openings surged to a record high in April and small business confidence increased in May, signs that the economy was regaining momentum after stumbling at the start of the year.

-Shares of Hovnanian Enterprises dropped 9.8 percent to $2.86, the lowest since 2012, after disappointing results.
+Shares of Hovnanian Enterprises dropped 9.8 percent to $2.86, its lowest since 2012, after disappointing results.

 Lululemon shares rose 11 percent to $68.27 after the Canadian yogawear retailer raised its full-year revenue and earnings forecast.